-Environmental benchmarking of food systems is becoming an urgent requirement for farm-scale sustainability assessments and compliance with international certification schemes as it is a major contributor to the market reputation of food producers.
-Therefore, this Flagship Innovation Experiment (FIE) uses technology to reduce the logistical effort and cost to produce customised farmland habitat reports for environmental assessments, which traditionally require specialised ecological expertise.
+Environmental benchmarking of food systems is becoming an urgent requirement for farm-scale sustainability assessments.
+It is equally important to comply with international certification schemes, as it is a major contributor to the market reputation of food producers.
+Despite its importance, biodiversity is often absent from metrics for agricultural sustainability, This Flagship Innovation Experiment (FIE) uses technology to reduce the logistical effort and cost to produce customised farmland habitat reports for environmental assessments, which traditionally require specialised ecological expertise.

 To provide a map of farmland habitats requires a smart combination of aerial imagery, existing Geographic Information System (GIS) data on biodiversity and, lastly, digitised land parcel information.
 The reliability of this FIE’s approach and modelled outputs were assessed by experts and on-the-ground surveys of farmland habitat, also known as ground-truthing.

 The team developed an online application, linking photos of local habitats and wildlife features - provided by the farmer or advisor - with an information management system that collated land use information to produce reports for individual farms and demonstrate environmental assets and actions.
 The FIE also investigated the capacity of machine learning to improve habitat identification based on the visual interpretation of orthophotography.

 The first steps were to implement a database workflow to receive habitat information from the assessment of satellite imagery of farmland.
 The FIE successfully produced customized farmland habitat reports for each of the participating farms, including a farm map, a table with habitat areas, and selected images of habitat and wildlife (where provided from the farm) (mainly dairy and beef systems).
 The set of farms is part of the Teagasc National Farm Survey, and also part of the EU Farm Accountancy Data Network (FADN).